JustFixNYC/nycdb-k8s-loader/README.md

 ## How it works

+Every dataset is made up of URLs which their web servers deliver with `ETag` and/or `Last-Modified` metadata about when they have last been modified.
+The loader takes advantage of this information: if a dataset hasn't changed since the last time the loader retrieved it, it won't be retrieved or loaded again.
+This behavior can be overridden by deleting the last modification metadata for the dataset via the `dbtool.py lastmod:reset` command.

-The loader works by creating a temporary [Postgres schema][] for a dataset, and loading the dataset into that schema, which could take a long time.
+If one or more of a dataset's URLs have been changed, the loader downloads them and creates a temporary [Postgres schema][] for the dataset.
+It then loads the dataset into that schema, which could take a long time.
 Using the temporary schema ensures that users can still make queries to the public schema (if one exists) while the new version of the dataset is being loaded.